EmilHvitfeldt/smltar/docs/06_ml_regression.md

 scotus_test <- testing(scotus_split)
 ```

-Next, let's preprocess our data to get it ready for modeling using a recipe.
+Next, let's \index{preprocessing}preprocess our data to get it ready for modeling using a recipe.
 We'll use both general preprocessing functions from **tidymodels** and specialized functions just for text from **textrecipes** in this preprocessing.

 \BeginKnitrBlock{rmdpackage}<div class="rmdpackage">The **recipes** package [@R-recipes] is part of **tidymodels** and provides functions for data preprocessing and feature engineering.
 The **textrecipes** package [@textrecipes] extends **recipes** by providing steps that create features for modeling from text, as we explored in the first five chapters of this book.</div>\EndKnitrBlock{rmdpackage}
+\index{preprocessing}
+\index{feature engineering}

 What are the steps in creating this recipe?